shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 [The documentation](http://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback) says:

 >Sets the socket to timeout after timeout milliseconds of inactivity on the socket.
-By default net.Socket do not have a timeout.
+By default `net.Socket` does not have a timeout.

 OK, but what does "inactivity on the socket" exactly mean?
 In a happy path, a TCP socket follows the following steps: